 If you’re wondering what staging is, let me tell you that it’s a small revolution that will hopefully eradicate the ‘cowboy coding’ way of editing things on your live site.
 We all know that the best practice is to edit your site locally and then upload the changes to the production server, but most people are already struggling to keep their live site going, and setting up a local server environment is just too much.

 Hence, they will edit things live, and hope for the best.
 Heck, I’ve been guilty of such practice myself in the past, before my hosts introduced staging environments.
 With the one-click staging environment, you basically press a button and have a perfect replica of your site created.
 You can then install that new plugin, or make that major modification to your theme there.
-Once you’re happy, push another button and those changes are brought over to your live site?
+Once you’re happy, push another button and those changes are brought over to your live site.
 Sound easy?
-It’s because it is!
+That’s because it is!
 Seriously, this feature alone is worth the upgrade to SiteGround if your current host doesn’t have it.

 For those who really prefer version control for their sites, the availability of Git is definitely very welcome.
 With Git integration you can easily develop locally and push changes to the live site, all the way having an exact trace of who did what and when, plus the ability to easily roll back any changes.
 Essential stuff for those working in teams.